mecid/mecid.github.io/_posts/2023-03-15-performance-testing-in-swift-using-xctest-framework.md

 }
 ```

-In addition to measuring code performance, XCTest allows us to compare the performance of different code paths using the XCTAssertLessThan() method.
-This method takes two execution times and asserts that the first execution time is less than the second execution time.
+In addition to measuring code performance, XCTest allows us to compare the performance of different code paths using the *XCTAssertLessThan* function.
+This function takes two execution times and asserts that the first execution time is less than the second execution time.

-Remember that we should use the measure function to measure the performance of small code paths, such as a single method or function.
-Don't use the measure function to measure the performance of an entire application or a large portion of code, as this can lead to inaccurate results.
+Remember that we should use the *measure* function to measure the performance of small code paths, such as a single method or function.
+Don't use the *measure* function to measure the performance of an entire application or a large portion of code, as this can lead to inaccurate results.

-To test the performance of larger code paths, we can use another overload of the measure function, allowing us to specify a particular metric or set of metrics to measure while testing.
+To test the performance of larger code paths, we can use another overload of the *measure* function, allowing us to specify a particular metric or set of metrics to measure while testing.

 ```swift
 import XCTest